-These Venzo Mountain Bike Bicycle Cycling Shimano SPD Shoes offer the best of both worlds with a low-cut build for maneuverability and decreased overall weight.
-The Venzo Mountain Bike Shimano SPD Cycling shoes have fast drying breathable mesh and synthetic textile for the upper, and a breathable fabric lining with an additional sock liner that can be removed and washed.
+These Venzo Mountain Bike Bicycle Cycling Shimano SPD Shoes offered the best of both worlds with a low-cut build for maneuverability and decreased overall weight.
+The Venzo Mountain Bike Shimano SPD Cycling Shoes have fast drying breathable mesh and synthetic textile for the upper, and a breathable fabric lining with an additional sock liner that can be removed and washed.
 It offers a beveled heel and one of the most flexible forefoot constructions in a cycling shoe for your off-bike fitness needs.

 - Removable sock linerCompatible with SPD,

-SPD SLand Look KEO style pedals
+- SPD-SL and Look KEO style pedals

 - Wellgo RC-5 or Look ARC Compatible

 Known as the Brand of the Brave, Five Ten mastered another awesome leather sneaker called the Five Ten Men's Freerider Sneaker.
 The Freerider sneakers were completely inspired by the free-spirited BMX bike.
 Five Ten is known for their high-friction footwear made with proprietary Stealth rubber soles for close to 30 years.
-They are industry favorite for intense sports footwear and operate with world-class rubber-testing and a superior research and design facility.
+They are industry favorite for great sports footwear and operate with world-class rubber-testing and a superior research and design facility.
 The Freerider sneakers live up to the brand name with the tree-frog like grip of their STEALTH S1 rubber outsole.
-The high-quality leather mix upper seals tightly with quality front lacing.
+The high-quality leather mixes upper seals tightly with quality front lacing.